 Open government in education: Learning from social audits in India

-The study concludes that building bridges between stakeholders and state actors, and working on the basis of collaboration rather than confrontation, play an important role in making social audits work.
+Building bridges between stakeholders and state actors, and working on the basis of collaboration rather than confrontation, play an important role in making social audits work.

 The analysis underscores the importance of citizens having direct access to information and to platforms that allow them to dialogue with the State.
 It demonstrates that accountability can be established through such processes and that they can lead to the empowerment of marginalised social groups, such as women.

 However, they require investment in time and resources to get started and then to maintain.
 A commitment from government agencies to pursue strategies that facilitate access to information and citizen engagement, as well as provide follow‑up are, therefore, the core requisites for a successful social audit.
 At the same time, successful social audits benefit from a non‑confrontational approach that favours building bridges and working collaboratively with government actors.